 Places to shop

-There are large shopping complexes in all of Canberra's major town centres and there is outlet shopping at both Brand Depot and DFO.
+There are large shopping complexes in all of Canberra's major town centres and outlet shopping is also available.
 Canberra also has a number of regular markets that sell produce, arts and crafts.

 Places to holiday